About the founder: Heinz Sepke I The Interview

 Heinz Sepke

-In the metal industry, speed is particularly crucial—every second counts.
+In the metal industry, speed is particularly crucial and every second counts.
 I have always been inspired by designing a laboratory where processes can run in the shortest possible time, in the smallest possible space, and with the highest precision.
 This is a technical challenge, as our clients’ needs are highly individual.
 It requires creativity, adaptability, and outstanding teamwork.
 Even after 41 years, this passion continues to drive me to develop innovative systems that significantly simplify laboratory work.

 Interviewer